CiscoDevNet/icube-cybervision-plugin/docker-compose/README.md

 ```

 ## Kibana settings
-After around 1 min you should able to access Kibana dashboard at [http://localhost:5601/](http://localhost:5601/).
+After around 1 min you should be able to access Kibana dashboard at [http://localhost:5601/](http://localhost:5601/).

-After around 15 mins elasticsearch should start getting data from CyberVision API.
+After around 15 mins, elasticsearch should start getting data from CyberVision API.

 #### 1. Create indexes
 When you start getting data then add these two indexes to Kibana: `icube*.` and create time filter on "creation_time"

 #### 2. Import predefined visualizations(charts) and dashboard config

-In the `Management > Saved Objects` view, click `Import` and import the `config/Kibana_icube_dashboard.json`.
+In the `Management > Saved Objects`, view, click `Import` and import the `config/Kibana_icube_dashboard.json`.
 And config fields to the right index.

 #### 4. Dashboard
 Click `Dashboard` at the navigation panel and select `Dashboard`.
 You can change the **Time Range** at the right top to show data from different time window.